Flowers Safe for Dogs: The Complete UK Guide

 Moderate risk

 Contain pyrethrins and lactones.
 Cause vomiting, drooling, and skin irritation.
-Found in many high street and supermarket bouquets.
-This flowers is one of the most common hidden hazards.
+Found in many year-round supermarket bouquets.
+One of the most common hidden hazards.

 Gypsophila (baby’s breath)